Tuesday, February 17, 2026

 3. Chasing the Rose: An Adventure in the Venetian Countryside by Andrea Di Robilant

-This is more history than travel, as the author is attempting to trace the identity of a certain rose, but the reader still travels with on his lovely adventure.
+This is more history than travel, as the author is attempting to trace the identity of a certain rose, but the reader still travels with the author on his lovely adventure.
+My full review is here.

 4. King Solomon's Mines by H. Rider Haggard